 Imagine your existing breasts are the parking space and the breast implant is the truck!
 You can only get a certain size truck to fit your parking space.
 Still with me?

-Your existing anatomy is key to the right size, shape and placement of implant for you – giving you the look you’re after.
+Your existing anatomy is key to the right size, shape and placement of breast implant for you – giving you the look you’re after.
 Your surgeon will assess your existing anatomy (breast skin & tissue) during a physical exam in your consultation, taking specific measurements of your breasts and chest.
-Combining this with what you want to achieve from breast augmentation (i.e. your augmentation goals), together you’ll find the right implants for you.
+Combining this with what you want to achieve from breast augmentation (i.e. your augmentation goals), together you’ll find the right breast implants for you.

-It’s super important to truly listen to your surgeon’s recommendations about the right implant for you because their advice comes from years of experience performing breast augmentation procedures and meeting patient expectations, while avoiding complications too.
+It’s super important to truly listen to your surgeon’s recommendations about the right breast implant for you because their advice comes from years of experience performing breast augmentation procedures and meeting patient expectations, while avoiding complications too.

 Are you a gym-bunny, totally into weights, a yoga devotee or maybe a self-confessed couch potato?